saeedghsh/arrangement/docs/NOTES.md

 point instead of an intersection.
 Through the decomposition process skip those flagged.

-[v] circle with r = 0 is problematic! look into that.
+- [x] circle with r = 0 is problematic! look into that.

-[v] be careful with r<0, sympy accepts it and things get messy!
+- [x] be careful with r<0, sympy accepts it and things get messy!

-[v] I think 2ndDer does not need change of direction, only 1stDer. be careful, the angles between 1st and 2nd derivatives of inside half-edges are pi/2, but the same angles for outside half-edges are -pi/2
+- [x] I think 2ndDer does not need change of direction, only 1stDer. be careful, the angles between 1st and 2nd derivatives of inside half-edges are pi/2, but the same angles for outside half-edges are -pi/2

-[v] fix the __class__ problem in modilfied geometric instances (inheritance -> aggregation)
+- [x] fix the __class__ problem in modilfied geometric instances (inheritance -> aggregation)

-[v] floatting point problem for the tangent intersection point, not rejected!
+- [x] floatting point problem for the tangent intersection point, not rejected!
 (in: merge_collocated_intersectionPoints)

-[v] plotting: the problem of pathes-pathces it seems to be related to the ordering of the starting and ending point of the arc
+- [x] plotting: the problem of pathes-pathces it seems to be related to the ordering of the starting and ending point of the arc

 --------------------------------------------------------------------------------